shivakumar-617181/Kubernetes/Kubernetes Troubleshooting/README.md

 **B).
 Container Went Into CrashLoopBackOff Status:-**

-In General Behavior of the k8s/kubelet Is If any pod is Shutdown/Crashed Then kubelet Will Tries to Restart That Container.
-If Restated Successfully and Worked Fine then no Issues.
-If It Is Keep On Crashing After Restarting Pod Then the k8s pod State Will Goes Into The Crashloop backoff Status.
+ --> In General Behavior of the k8s/kubelet, If Any Pod is Shutdown/Crashed Then kubelet Will Tries to Restart That Container.
+If Restated Successfully and Worked Fine then Their is No Issues.
+If It Is Keep On Crashing After Restarting Pod Then the k8s Pod State Will Goes Into The Crashloop Backoff Status.

-This Situation Indicates That Issue With Application Code or Misconfigrations of Our Container.
+--> This Situation Indicates That Issue With Application Code or Misconfigrations of Our Container.

+Possible Reasons:-

 1).
-Mis Configurations:- Misconfigurations in application Code, Incorrect Environment Variables, Defination Of The Incorrect Secrets, Improper Setup of Ports (or) Volumes.
+Misconfigurations in Application Code, Incorrect Environment Variables, Defined The Incorrect Secrets, Improper Setup of Ports (or) Volumes.
 Networking Issues, Dependencies.

-2). liveness probe is Incorrectly Configured.
+2). liveness Probe is Incorrectly Configured.

 3).
-The Memory limits are too low
+The Memory Limits Are Too Low.

 4).
-If the application didn't get the enough resources like CPU, RAM then the Container Keeps on Restarting and wents into crash loop backoff
+If The Application Didn't Get the Enough Resources like CPU, RAM Then the Container Keeps on Restarting and wents into crash loop backoff.

 5).
-Wrong Command Line Arguments:- It is Like Our Application Code Requires Some Specific Arguments But Different Environments are Passed.
-Then It Will Wents into Crash loop backoff
+Wrong Command Line Arguments Passed, It is Like Our Application Code Requires Some Specific Arguments But Different Environment Variables are Passed.
+Then It Will Goes into Crash loop backoff Status.

+6).
 Bugs Exceptions:- Due to The Bugs in The Applications Codes like Unhandled Exceptions (or) Segmentations faults.

-C0> Pod Went into Pending  Status what are Possible Reasons
+**C).
+Pod Went into Pending  Status what are Possible Reasons**

+--> Possible Reasons:-

 1).
-Resource Constraints Requested CPU/Memory not available on any node.
+Resource Constraints Requested CPU/Memory Not Available at Node.
 2).
-No Available Nodes All nodes are cordoned/drained.
+No Available Nodes, (OR) All nodes are Cordoned/Drained/Tainted.
 3).
-Unsatisfiable Node Selectors / Affinity Pod spec has nodeSelector nodeAffinity taints and tolerations 4).
-Storage Issues (PVC Pending) Pod uses PersistentVolumeClaim (PVC) but no matching PersistentVolume (PV) exists.
+Unsatisfiable Node Selectors / Affinity Pod spec has nodeSelector nodeAffinity Taints and Tolerations.
+4).
+Storage Issues (PVC Pending) Pod Uses PersistentVolumeClaim (PVC) but No matching PersistentVolume (PV) exists/Permissions.
 5).
-Error in Image Pull back Off
+Error in Image Pull back Off.
 6).
-Network Policy / CNI Issues Pod cannot be scheduled because CNI (Calico/Flannel/etc.) is not configured properly.
-Usually happens in new clusters.
+Network Policy / CNI Issues Pod Cannot be Scheduled Because of CNI (Calico/Flannel/etc.) is Not Configured Properly.
+Usually Happens in New Clusters.
 7).
-Some Times Scheduler Pod is Not Running Kubernetes scheduler is not running or misconfigured.
+Some Times Scheduler Pod is Not Running State.

-D> Service Not Accessible
+**D> Service Not Accessible**

 1).
-Check
+Check Service Endpoints Related to pods.
 2).
-Check Load Balancer  Endpoints
-3).
 Check Labels and Selector related Service.

-E>.
-Node is NotReady
+**E>.
+Node is NotReady**

-Disk pressure → Free space or expand disk.

-❌ Memory pressure → Scale nodes or optimize workloads.
+Check Disk pressure, CPU,Memory pressure.

-❌ Network plugin issue → Restart CNI DaemonSet.
+Network plugin issue Solved By the Restarting the CNI DaemonSet.

-❌ Kubelet stopped → Restart kubelet service.
+Check Kubelet Service Is Working.

-F).
-Cluster DNS Issues
+**F).
+Cluster DNS Issues**

-Check logs of core DNS pod and Restart that pod kubectl rollout restart deployment coredns -n kube-system
+Check logs of core DNS pod and Restart that pod

-g).
-ETCD / Control Plane Issues
+**G).
+ETCD / Control Plane Issues**

-Take ETCD backup regularly.
+Take ETCD Backup Regularly.

-Restart unhealthy control-plane pods.

-Verify certificates not expired (kubeadm certs check-expiration).

-If You know Below command perpectly then you can troobleshoot moset of the Kubernets Issues.

-Quick Troubleshooting Flow (Interview/On-call Ready)

-Check pod status → kubectl get pods -o wide.

-Describe pod → kubectl describe pod <pod>.

-Check logs → kubectl logs <pod>.

-Check events → kubectl get events --sort-by=.metadata.creationTimestamp.

-Check node status → kubectl get nodes.

-Check service & endpoints → kubectl get svc,ep.

-Check network policies / CNI logs.

-Check resource usage → kubectl top.

-Escalate to etcd / control plane if cluster-wide.
+Restart Unhealthy Control Plane Pods.

+Verify Certificates Not Expired

 M).
 Pod stuck in ContainerCreating